 Streaming TV is a term that basically describes the ability to watch television over the internet.
 In the past, internet bandwidths were not big enough to allow a consistent stream of video (at least high quality) over an internet connection.
-But nowadays, video can be streamed even in high-definition quality (720p, 1080p) to television sets, PCs, tablets, smartphones, and other devices.
+But nowadays, video can be streamed in HD quality (720p, 1080i, 1080p) or 4k (2160p) with HDR to television sets, media players, PCs, tablets, smartphones, gaming consoles, and other devices.

-4k, the next evolution in video resolution, is not quite there in terms of available bandwidth.
-At a recommended speed of 25 Megabits per second, not everyone has enough bandwidth to support the resolution that is four-times higher than Full HD (1080p) video.
+Internet speed/bandwidth can determine the quality at which streaming content is viewed.
+4k has a recommended speed of at least 25 Megabits per second, so not everyone has enough bandwidth to support the resolution that is 4x higher than Full HD (1080p) video.
 See below for recommended bandwidths for streaming video.
+Check your internet speed with SpeedTest.

 There are several ways to stream TV, but all of them require an internet connection.